isadri/inception/README.md

 ### Capabilities

 Docker can adjust a container's authorization to use individual operating system features.
 In Linux, these feature authorizations are called *capabilities*.
-Whenever a process attempts to make a gated system call such as opening a network socket, the capabilities of that process are checked for the required capability.
+Whenever a process attempts to make a system call such as opening a network socket, the capabilities of that process are checked for the required capability.
 The call will succeed if the process has the required capability, and fail otherwise.

 When you create a new container, Docker drops all capabilities except for an explicit list of capabilities that are necessary and safe to run most applications.

 ### AppArmor and SELinux

-Docker works with major Linux MAC (Mandatory Access Control) technologies such as [AppArmor](https://en.wikipedia.org/wiki/AppArmor) and [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux).
+Docker works with major [Linux MAC](https://en.wikipedia.org/wiki/Mandatory_access_control) (Mandatory Access Control) technologies such as [AppArmor](https://en.wikipedia.org/wiki/AppArmor) and [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux).

 Docker applies default profiles to all new containers.
 Docker also lets you start containers without policies, as well as giving you the ability to customize policies to meet specific requirements.

 Docker uses [*seccomp*](https://en.wikipedia.org/wiki/Seccomp) to limit the syscalls a container can make to the host's kernel.

-Docker on Linux supports some Linux isolation features that ensure softwares running on containers only uses the computing resources and access the data you expect.
-And also Docker adds some of its own excellent security technologies, which i will not cover in this article.

 # Hands-On